mdelura/organic-shop/README.md

 # OrganicShop

-This is an Angular app project from [The Complete Angular Masterclass Course(https://www.udemy.com/the-complete-angular-master-class/).
+This is an Angular app project from [The Complete Angular Masterclass Course](https://www.udemy.com/the-complete-angular-master-class/).

+To see deployed demo app go to https://organic-shop-62ba4.firebaseapp.com/

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.